 Many Americans hold the stereotype that people from the UK behave and talk like “royalty” and are surprised that the two countries are actually similar in many basic ways such as a focus on individualism, equality in organizations, etc. But the two countries also have drastically different histories and different cultures.
 Americans have never lived under a feudal system and this results in different views on modern labor movements.
 There is no American equivalent to the British Commonwealth, and the US is much more geographically isolated from neighboring countries than the UK.
+The UK (or even Canada) does not have a history of a “deep south” that involved brutal slave ownership followed by racist segregation, and inequalities that persist up to today.
 Factors like these result in very different cultures in many important ways; some small, some not so small.

 The story is quite similar with contrasts and comparisons between Canada and the US.

 It’s important to recognize the important and deep differences between the UK and the US.
 At the same time, Australia, New Zealand, Canada, the US, and the UK have much more in common with one another than they do with China, India, Saudi Arabia, and African countries…

 Q: Are the numbers up to date?
 How / when is the tool updated?

 On very rare occasion, some of the country profiles have been updated based on specific feedback from subjects.
 Because most people who complete the Peterson Cultural Style Indicator are professionals or students, it may be inappropriate to conclude that an entire country’s score should be changed based on their scores.
 However, interesting insights might continue to come from examining how different groups tended to answer specific questions.
 While not ignoring vast histories of various cultures, it’s possible that the numbers may change in specific cases where there have been significant shaping forces such political, social, or economic trends.